pabloFuente/livekit-server-sdk-dotnet/README.md

 - Access Tokens
 - Webhooks

-> It is compatible with [livekit/protocol <= 1.20.0](https://github.com/livekit/protocol/releases/tag/%40livekit%2Fprotocol%401.20.0)
+> It is compatible with [livekit/protocol <= 1.20.0](https://github.com/livekit/protocol/releases/tag/%40livekit%2Fprotocol%401.20.0).
+Methods and properties added to livekit/protocol after this version are not available in the SDK.

 # For developers of the SDK